gvwilson/10-safety/README.md

 -   And verify instructions as well (e.g., password reset instructions from IT departments)
     -   Many IT departments send out instructions that are indistinguishable from spearphishing attacks
     -   Which just trains people to be victims

-> **LH comments:**
-> This kinda comes back to the "design systems so it's safe to use them."
-> Telling people not to open things won't work because they need to get their jobs done.
-> Instead we should make it so that it's safe to open,
-> e.g., how Google sanitizes emailed PDFs and office docs in their viewer.
->
-> **GVW responds:**
-> I agree, but what do we tell people to do _now_ with their insecure-by-design systems?

 ## Rule 5: Use a password manager.